 Andrew Hamilton explains why ALL cyclists should include some strength training in their weekly programme MORE

-Bone of contention: what endurance athletes should know about skeletal health
+Bone of contention: what all athletes should know about skeletal health

 Although endurance exercise is great for improving overall health and longevity, new research suggests that it could actually be detrimental for bone health.
 Tom Whipple explains, and provides essential recommendations for skeletal health